-So far in this course, we have taken a couple of different approaches to action-selection.
-In the utility-functions section, we considered a set of possible next actions, evaluated the utility of the results, and chose the one with the best outcome.
+So far in this course, we have taken a couple of different approaches to action selection.
+In the non-deterministic behaviors section, we considered a sets of actions that would satisfy different requirements, and chose an action that satisfied as many requirements as possible.
 When we were studying control loops, we didn't have the program explicitly consider alternative courses of action, but we, as designers, made models of the controller's behavior in the world and tried to prove whether it would behave in the way we wanted it to, taking into account a longer-term pattern of behavior.